 Discussion

-Some previous literature reviews on the measures to reduce alcohol misuse have been published before (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Ludbrook, 2004; Ludbrook et al., 2002; Meads et al., 2007; Mujoomdar and Spry, 2009; Ndegwa and Cunningham, 2009; Slattery et al., 2002; Yadav and Kobayashi, 2015); however, no one has addressed the question of identifying which programme or intervention was more efficient in terms of treatments for people with alcohol use disorder, although Ludbrook (2004) looked at all possible alcohol-related approaches, spanning from treatment to prevention, and individual-level interventions to population approaches.
-There is a need for this information, to inform the policy debate when determining the level of resource input necessary to tackle alcohol problems.
+Some previous literature reviews on the measures to reduce alcohol misuse have been published before (Angus et al., 2014; Barbosa et al., 2010; Chisholm et al., 2006; Hill et al., 2017; Hoang et al., 2016; Kaner et al., 2017; Kelly et al., 2020; Kruse et al., 2020; Ludbrook, 2004; Ludbrook et al., 2002; Meads et al., 2007; Mujoomdar and Spry, 2009; Ndegwa and Cunningham, 2009; Rehm and Barbosa, 2018; Slattery et al., 2002; White et al., 2018; Yadav and Kobayashi, 2015); however, no one has addressed the question of identifying which programme or intervention was more efficient in terms of treatments for people with alcohol use disorder, although Ludbrook (2004) looked at all possible alcohol-related approaches, spanning from treatment to prevention, and individual-level interventions to population approaches.
+In addition, Rehm and Barbosa (2018) concluded that the economic research to date is relatively scarce and not always rigorous.
+Thus, there is a need for this information, to inform the policy debate when determining the level of resource input necessary to tackle alcohol problems.
 Combining treatment/early intervention and policy interventions offers readers an overview of the range of choices for impacting alcohol use and abuse, and their potential for cost-effectiveness.
 This paper defines a starting point for decision makers by allowing them to prioritise classes of interventions that have a greater potential for being efficient.
 This analysis also points to areas (medication-assisted treatment) where additional economic evaluations are needed.

 Although, in this systematic review of economic evaluations of interventions for people with alcohol use disorders or people at risk of alcohol-related problems, not much evidence has been found in terms of efficiency, some careful conclusions might be drawn.
 Unfortunately, the wide variety of outcome measures and costs does not allow decision makers to choose the intervention that is most efficient.
 It is impossible to determine whether differences in the cost per unit (e.g., QoL) gained are truly due to differences in efficiency of the interventions rather than to differences in the methods used for the comparisons, thus, most of the conclusions that can be drawn are limited to the interventions included in each separate study.
 However, this information could help to clinical practice in terms of raising the importance of the need of evaluating all interventions in terms of efficiency.
 It also shows which interventions have been more commonly evaluated and which are the most important variables for taking in account in order to conduct economic evaluations on alcohol related programs.
 There was a lack of studies evaluating the efficiency of pharmacological treatments related to alcohol dependence.